Knitting flat with circular needles – In this post, you will learn why this is so great plus a photo and video tutorial.

 Interchangeable Circular Knitting Needles

-Both are easy to work with but for some projects, I much prefer the Zings as they allow me to have a smoother workflow.
+Both are easy to work with but for some projects, I much prefer the Zings with different cord lengths and a variety of sizes as they allow me to have a smoother workflow.

 Great For Knitting On The Go